quitran1303/tip/README.md

 The result in the above table shows that LSTM result is better, more stable, and has less variant than the result when we run with MLPRegressor.
 For example, the highest value of accuracy of East Bound is 94.98% with sensor 14010EB and the lowest value of accuracy is for 14045EB at 61.62%.
 The delta (variant) value between these two accuracies is high – at (94.98% - 61.62%) = 33.36%.
 It’s totally different from the result of LSTM, they have almost value greater than 90% and the variant is just few percents (~ 10%).

 ### Visualisation Methodologies
-**Tableaus Public**
+<br>**Tableaus Public**
 The Tableaus Public is the fastest growing data visualisation tool in Business Intelligent Industry.
 It was considerd to take over the role of complex implementation for dashboards front-end because of its advantages:
 Create quickly the interactive visualisation: the end users can easily create a good interactive widgets and dashboards mostly by drag and drop functions.
-Comfortable implementation: there are many options for visualisation in Tableaus and has been improved the user experience.
+<br>**Comfortable implementation**: there are many options for visualisation in Tableaus and has been improved the user experience.
 It’s easy to understand then use comparing to learning code Python for same purpose.
 Easily handles large amount of data in different format of inputs: Tableaus now suports multiple data source connections with SQL, NoSQL, Flat files, etc. The different data source and large amount of data does  not affect to the performance of the dashboards.

 # PROJECT ACTIVITIES